coenraadhuman/bash-project-template/README.md

 ### Features

 - Uses Docker to build the scripts, this ensures a consistent build environment.
+- Uses Docker provide an Ubuntu 20.04 run environment with scripts so they can be tested.
 - Add safety options to scripts which will stop execution if a command fails, pipe command fails or trying to use undefined variables.
 - Ensures line endings are correct (LF).